Here’s what the barzelletta poem type is:

 This example utilizes styled couplets with internal rhymes.
 End rhymes are employed in an ABAB structure, making this a hybrid of a few different interpretations.

-What Is an Example of a Barzelletta Poem?
+Example of Barzelletta

 Lass at the Bar